wp-plugins/modal-dialog/readme.txt

 == Changelog ==

+= 1.1.3 =
+* Added option to tell Modal Dialog that you will manually set the cookie manually after the dialog is displayed

 = 1.1.2 =
 * Added parameters to API calls to allow user to call on specific page templates